September 23, 2015 Category: Real Estate

 Bottom line: When appealing a property tax assessment on Michigan commercial or industrial property, the appeal must be (i) brought on behalf of the proper “party in interest,” and (ii) filed by May 31 of the year at issue.
 Otherwise, the MTT lacks jurisdiction to hear the dispute and will dismiss the appeal, and the proper party in interest will need to wait until the following year to appeal the assessment (and only that year’s assessment, not the prior year’s assessment).

-Blog posted by Eva T. Cantarella, a commercial property tax appeal attorney at the law firm Hertz Schram PC, 1760 S. Telegraph Rd., Ste 300, Bloomfield Hills, MI 48302, 248-335-5000, email@example.com Ms. Cantarella is also a continuing education instructor for the Commercial Board of Realtors and the International Council of Shopping Centers, and she formerly owned her own real estate appraisal business-experience that has proven invaluable in helping her successfully resolve hundreds of property tax appeals in the Michigan Tax Tribunal.
+Blog posted by Eva T. Cantarella, a commercial property tax appeal attorney at the law firm Hertz Schram PC, 1760 S. Telegraph Rd., Ste 300, Bloomfield Hills, MI 48302, 248-335-5000, firstname.lastname@example.org Ms. Cantarella is also a continuing education instructor for the Commercial Board of Realtors and the International Council of Shopping Centers, and she formerly owned her own real estate appraisal business-experience that has proven invaluable in helping her successfuly resolve hundreds of property tax appeals in the Michigan Tax Tribunal.
 All appeals are handled on a contingency basis, meaning you pay only if the appeal results in tax savings.
 Call now if you have any questions concerning your commercial or industrial property tax assessment.
 Please note that Ms. Cantarella handles only commercial and industrial property tax appeals; she does not handle single family homes.